 What’s Really Going on Inside My Head?

-Many people do not understand the affects of brain injury and dysfunctions.
-Often loved ones misinterpret the symptoms as a poor attitude or motivation.
-For example, many view anxiety or depression as a lack of a positive attitude or faith.
+For example, many people do not understand the affects of brain injury and dysfunctions.
+Often loved ones misinterpret the symptoms as a poor attitude, lack of a positive attitude or faith.
 Also, many see memory loss or poor focus as laziness or failing to pay attention.
 This can be extremely hard on the person living with the brain disorder(s) when others assume their symptoms are a fault in their personality, outlook or intention, versus the brain’s individual and synergistic malfunctions.
 Because friends and family can’t see what is going on inside, they often say things such as, “Just be positive,” “Quit worrying about it,” “It’s not that hard.”
 Thus, I thought I would share what is really going on inside my head!

 1) Multiple Sclerosis: Lesions in My Brain